Movie Set Security: The Ultimate Hiring Guide

 When you hire security guards, you’ll typically see pricing structured either by the hour or as a daily package.
 Hourly rates generally fall between $25 and $60 per guard.
 This option is great for short-term needs, like a one-day shoot in a single location or if you only need extra coverage for a few hours.
 For longer productions that span several days or weeks, a daily or weekly package is often more cost-effective.
 These packages provide consistent coverage and can simplify your budgeting process, ensuring your set is protected around the clock without you having to track every hour.

-Armed vs. Unarmed Guard Pricing
+The Cost of Armed vs. Unarmed Guards

 Deciding between armed and unarmed guards will also impact your budget.
 Because of their advanced training, licensing, and the higher level of risk they assume, armed security guards come at a premium.
 You can expect to pay between $30 and $70 per hour for an armed guard.
 While not every set requires this level of protection, it’s a necessary investment when you have high-value assets, A-list talent, or are filming in a location with a higher risk profile.
 Unarmed guards are perfect for managing access points, directing foot traffic, and maintaining a visible, professional presence to deter potential issues.

-Factors That Influence the Final Cost
+What Other Factors Influence the Cost?

 A simple hourly rate doesn’t tell the whole story.
 Your final cost is tailored to the unique demands of your production.
 Several key factors will influence the quote you receive from a security company.
 The size and complexity of your set play a big role; a large, open outdoor location with multiple entry points will require more resources than a closed soundstage.
 The overall risk level, duration of the shoot, and specific duties required also affect the price.
 For example, if you need 24/7 security services or specialized talent protection, your costs will reflect that.

-Potential Discounts and Package Deals
+How to Find Discounts and Package Deals

 Don’t hesitate to discuss your budget with potential security partners.
 Many companies are willing to create custom packages that fit your production’s needs and financial constraints.
 For long-term projects, you can often secure a better rate by booking services for the entire duration of the shoot.
 Bundling different services, such as on-set guards with overnight mobile security patrol for your base camp, can also lead to discounts.
 A good security provider will act as a partner, helping you build a smart, efficient plan that provides maximum protection without unnecessary expenses.
 Always ask for a detailed proposal outlining all costs upfront.

-Final Steps Before You Hire
+Your Final Checklist Before You Hire

 You’ve narrowed down your options and are close to making a decision.
 Before you sign on the dotted line, taking a few final steps will ensure you’re partnering with the right security team for your film set.
 This last bit of due diligence protects your production, your crew, and your investment.
 It’s about confirming that the company’s promises align with its actual practices.
 Think of it as the final quality check that guarantees peace of mind when the cameras start rolling.
 A professional security company will welcome your questions and provide clear, direct answers, solidifying your confidence in their ability to handle the unique demands of a production environment.